jcuetos97/weather-app/README.md

 Run tests to ensure the app functions as expected:
 `npm test`

+These tests focus on rendering the components, handling user interactions, and ensuring the correct Redux actions are dispatched.

 ## Design Choices and Architecture

 - **Component-Based Architecture:** The app is built using React, following a component-based architecture to promote reusability and maintainability.